VirtusLab/bazel-steward/README.md

 Then, it compares a version of the found dependency against a remote repository.
 If a newer version is available on the remote repository, then it opens a pull request with a change for that newer version.

-Pull requests created by bazel steward are managed by it until they are merged or closed, but there is an exception to that.
+Pull requests created by Bazel Steward are managed by it until they are merged or closed, but there is an exception to that.
-If you push any changes to a branch created by bazel steward, it will stop managing the associated pull request.
+If you push any changes to a branch created by Bazel Steward, it will stop managing the associated pull request.
 Otherwise, Bazel Steward will do the following things:
 * When an even newer version of the library appears, it will open a new pull request for the newer version and close pull requests for older versions
 * When a pull request is no longer mergeable, it will force push the branch with the same version
 * When a pull request is closed/merged, it will never create a new pull request for the same version

 ### Plans for the future
+For now, Bazel Steward supports:
+* Bazel version - defined in .bazelversion or .bazeliskrc file.
-For now, Bazel Steward supports maven dependencies added through the `maven_install` rule bazel rules added by `http_archive`.
+* Maven dependencies added through the rules_jvm_external
+* Some of Bazel rules

-We plan to extend the support over more rules that use other archives.
+We plan to extend the support to update all bazel rules, bazel modules, http_archives and languages like Go, Python or JavaScript.

 We are also planning to support more git hosting methods, but for now, we only support GitHub.